The Farthing Trust

 • Target the “seed corn” angle: Frame your request as startup or early-stage funding that will enable a project to launch or prove viability.
 Demonstrate how this initial investment will unlock future sustainability or additional funding.

-• Request modest amounts strategically: With typical grants of £2,000 and maximum of £6,000, pitch projects scaled appropriately.
+• Request modest amounts strategically: With typical grants reportedly around £2,000, pitch projects scaled appropriately.
 Show how relatively small funding can achieve disproportionate impact.

-• Align with core priorities: Strongest alignment appears in education, faith, health, human rights/reconciliation, and poverty relief.
+• Align with core priorities: Strongest alignment appears in education, non-proselytising faith work, health, human rights/reconciliation, equality/inclusion, and poverty relief.
 Clearly articulate which priority area(s) your project addresses.

-• Emphasize grassroots impact: As a family-run trust supporting small projects globally, demonstrate direct impact on beneficiaries rather than organizational overheads or large-scale programs.
+• Emphasise grassroots impact: As a family-run trust supporting small projects globally, demonstrate direct impact on beneficiaries rather than organisational overheads or large-scale programmes.

 • Simple, direct applications: No complex online forms or excessive documentation.
 Focus on clear written communication about need, approach, and impact.